 When playing under Nighttime Conditions (p.
-XX), obtaining a Fresh Troops RWB or a Reinforcements RWB allows you to ignore the Soldier losses from the 4 dice.
+XX), allows you to ignore the Soldier losses from the 4 dice.

 When playing with Victory Points, your Soldiers remaining at the end of the game are worth 2 VP each.

 DIFFICULTY LEVEL

 To make the game more challenging, you can reduce the starting number of Soldiers of your Battle Map by 5 (or 10, if you're a masochist).
 You can also make it easier by adding 5.